dpacassi/UltimateDrupalReference/README.md

 - [Admin Toolbar](https://www.drupal.org/project/admin_toolbar) - The Admin Toolbar intends to improve the default Drupal Toolbar (the administration menu at the top of your site) to transform it into a drop-down menu, providing a fast access to all administration pages.
 - [Block Group](https://www.drupal.org/project/blockgroup) - This module extends the standard Drupal block system with block groups.
 Each block group provides a new block as well as a corresponding region.
 Child blocks can be moved into any group region.
 - [Block Visibility Groups](https://www.drupal.org/project/block_visibility_groups) - Block Visibility Groups allows the site administrator to easily manage complex visibility settings that apply to any block placed in a visibility group.
+- [ECA](https://www.drupal.org/project/eca) - ECA is a powerful, versatile, and user-friendly rules engine for Drupal.
+The core module is a processor that validates and executes event-condition-action plugins.
 - [Easy Breadcrumb](https://www.drupal.org/project/easy_breadcrumb) - The Easy Breadcrumb module provides a plug-and-play block to be embedded in your pages, typically at some place near the page's header.
 - [Entity Browser](https://www.drupal.org/project/entity_browser) - The goal of this module is to provide a generic entity browser/picker/selector.
 - [Field Group](https://www.drupal.org/project/field_group) - Fieldgroup will, as the name implies, group fields together.
 All fieldable entities will have the possibility to add groups to wrap their fields together.